User Voices

 • Deutsch

-Hard limit for pickable choices
+Hard limit for pickable choices in drop-down filters

 Interactive drop-down filters (such as Choice, List Lookup, SQL, User and BCS/BDC Filters) use this threshold to limit the number of visibly pickable choices.
 This is recommended both for usability and performance reasons.
 To disable the limit (not recommended), set this setting to 0.
 If you don't specify a valid integer number, the default value of 150 will be used.